stalexan/netstat-monitor/README.md

 * remote_hosts: Comma separated list of remote hosts.
 * remote_ports: Comma separated list of remote ports.
 * states: Comma separated list of Connection states.

+There's a command line parameter that acts as a kind of filter as well: --ignore-loopback.
+It will cause any connections on the loopback address (127.0.0.1) to be filtered out.
+By default it's false.